If the water should cut my mind, set me free — Cat Power cover of Bathysphere

 I was born on the east side of the Missouri River.
 U.S. Route 12 segregated town into north and south.
 If you drove west, time moved backward one hour from Central to Mountain.
 A sign on the bridge let you know you were crossing the threshold when you reached the middle of the river.
 Everyone west, within a certain driving distance of town, set their clocks to Central.
 Awareness of time in this way, coupled with growing up immersed in seductive Evangelical promises of attaining an afterlife, shaped absolutely how I perceive time and place.

-Living in a community that so willfully defied authority (whoever put that arbitrary line of what time was) and persistently yielded to a prophesy that believed you were doomed unless saved, was ordinary—normal—to me.
+Living in a community that so willfully defied authority (whoever put that arbitrary line of what time was supposed to be) while persistently yielding to a prophesy that believed you were doomed unless saved, was ordinary—normal—to me.
 Technically, every day was urgent and distorted.

 What was delusion and what was habitual enough to thrive in that unique cultural echo?